Brexit To Take Full Effect As UK Leaves EU Single Market - UrduPoint

 It is also eyeing another with India, where Johnson plans to make his first major trip as prime minister next month, and with incoming US president Joe Biden's administration.

-- Practical application - In the short term, all eyes will be closer to home and focused on how life outside the EU plays out in practical terms.
+- 'Go for Scottish independence' - In the short term, all eyes will be closer to home and focused on how life outside the EU plays out in practical terms, from changes in pet passports and student exchange programmes to driving licence rules.

-That includes disruption at the ports, which have stoked fears of food and medicine shortages, as well as delays to holidaymakers and business travellers used to seamless travel in the EU.
+Fear of disruption at the ports has stoked fears of food and medicine shortages, as well as delays to holidaymakers and business travellers used to seamless travel in the EU.

+The government said some border controls will not be implemented for months as part of Britain's staged plan, and it was not expecting much disruption around the ports until next week, with traffic light due to the holiday period.

+However, it also warned that around 50 percent of small and medium exporters might not yet be ready for the new trading arrangements.

-British fishermen are disgruntled at a compromise to allow continued access to EU boats in British waters.
+British fishermen are disgruntled at a compromise to allow continued access for EU boats in British waters.

 The key financial services sector also faces an anxious wait to learn on what basis it can keep dealing with Europe, after being largely omitted from the trade deal.